gasy-africa/rpi4-k8s/.docs/imager/README.md

 - Click on the `YES` Button to erase all data on the media

 <img src=images/rpi-imager-10.png width=50% height=50% > <img>

+- Wait for the card writting to complete

 <img src=images/rpi-imager-11.png width=50% height=50% > <img>

+- Remove the card and press `CONTINUE` button

 <img src=images/rpi-imager-12.png width=50% height=50% > <img>

+- You are done

 <img src=images/rpi-imager-13.png width=50% height=50% > <img>